evansibok/super-duper-articles/004-How to Add a Postgres Database and Generate Models in a Redwood App/how-to-add-a-postgres-database-and-generate-models-in-a-redwood-app.md

 }
 ```

-The code above creates User, Note and Mention models for our db schema.
+The code above creates `User`, `Note` and `Mention` models for our database schema.
 To understand how we created the schema above please refer to the [Prisma Schema Docs](https://www.prisma.io/docs/concepts/components/prisma-schema).

 ### Generating Database Migrations and Models for our Redwood App
-Now we have to migrate our database models so it can be in sync with Prisma and write to our database in `ElephantSQL`.
+Now we have to migrate our database models so it can be in sync with Prisma and write to our `Heroku Postgres` database.

 Run the command below to migrate our database:
 ```
-yarn redwood prisma migrate dev
+yarn rw prisma migrate dev
 ```

 > Note: You are likely to run into an error like this: ![migrate error](images/migrate-error.png)